I focus on turning obstacles into opportunities, making memorable experiences, and maximizing repeatable content.

 You know the day-to-day challenges, and you can infer that I've faced them too.

-I want to help you to see how I think and what I can provide, instead of repeating everything you've already seen in my resume.
+I want to help you to see how I think and what I can provide by walking through my examples.

 Design Methodology GIF